glenqa/Data-Portfolio/README.md

 # Data-Analyst-Portfolio 📊

 Hi, i'm Glenda!👋🏻 I'm an aspiring data analyst pursuing a degree in Business Analytics and Statistics at the National University of Singapore.
-This repository is a collection of projects that demonstrate my technical expertise and analytical skills in uncovering valuable insights from data.
+This repository is my collection of projects that demonstrate my technical expertise and analytical skills in uncovering valuable insights from data.

 ## Contents
 **Python Projects**